AndiEcker/AcuSihotInterfaces/README.md

 ### AssCacheSync Application

-AssCacheSync is a command line tool for to synchronize and verify data between our three main systems (Acumen, Salesforce and Sihot).
+AssCacheSync is a command line tool for to synchronize and verify data between our three systems (Acumen, Salesforce and Sihot).
 The actions performed by this tool get specified by the [command line options --pull, --push and --verify](#action-command-line-options), which can be specify multiple times.
 The [command line options --filterRecords and --filterFields](#filter-command-line-options) allow to filter the processed data records and fields.
 The way how two data records will be associated for to be verified or synchronized